 The movie's main tagline "This time it's personal" was parodied in Back to the Future Part II (1989) where the fictional "Jaws 19", directed by Max Spielberg, has a movie poster that says, "This time it's REALLY personal!".
-The phrase "This time it's personal" has since become a cliché tagline for a number of sequel movies.
+The phrase "This time it's personal" has since become a clichéd tagline for several sequels.

 Roy Scheider was offered a cameo, but declined, stating "Satan himself could not get me to do Jaws part 4".
 Reportedly, if Scheider had accepted the bit part, the shark would've killed his character at the start of the movie.

-The only movie in the series which doesn't take place in the summertime.
-The first Jaws takes place around the fourth of July, Jaws 2 takes place in June, Jaws 3 takes place at some point in the summer time and this movie takes place around Christmas and New Years.
+The only movie in the franchise which doesn't take place in the summertime.
+The first Jaws takes place around July 4th, Jaws 2 takes place in June, Jaws 3 takes place at some point in the summertime, and this movie takes place around Christmas and New Year's

-Actress Lorraine Gary appeared as Ellen Brody in three of the four "Jaws" films, as did supporting actress Fritzi Jane Courtney who played her friend Mrs. Taft.
-Jaws 3-D (1983) was the only one that neither actress appeared in.
+Lorraine Gary appeared as Ellen Brody in three of the four "Jaws" films, as did Fritzi Jane Courtney, who played her friend Mrs. Taft.
+Jaws 3-D (1983) was the only one, in which neither actress appeared.
 That movie was also arguably the only one that Roy Scheider did not appear as well.
-He appeared in the first two films, and was seen in "Jaws: The Revenge" but only via the inclusion of a framed photograph and archive footage used for flashbacks.
+He appeared in the first two films, and was seen in "Jaws: The Revenge" but only via the inclusion of a framed photograph, and archive footage, used for flashbacks.

 The trivia items below may give away important plot points.

-The Theatrical Version's ending, in which the shark head blows up, reuses footage from the first picture's ending, in which the headless bleeding shark sinks.
+The European/International/DVD version's ending, in which the shark head blows up, reuses footage from the first picture's ending, in which the headless bleeding shark sinks.
 The ropes from the barrels Quint used are still there, as well as the shattered scuba tank that Chief Brody used to blow up the shark.

 According to 'Rating the Movies,' "After a miserable theatrical showing in the U.S., the film was given a new ending for its European release."
-The ending is the version where when the shark is stabbed, the shark is blown to pieces with 3 shots from the first movie.
+The ending is the version where when the shark is stabbed, the shark is blown to pieces with three shots from the first movie.
 This ending also has Jake floating around after the shark's destruction.
 When the film was released to video in North America, the European ending was used.
-When AMC aired Jaws: The Revenge (1987) in the early 2000s, they would show the American ending where the shark is stabbed, bleeds profusely, then sinks.
-As of 2014, however, AMC shows the European ending rather than the American one.
-This often leads to confusion for viewers on the original ending when watching a re-run on TV.
+When AMC aired Jaws: The Revenge in the early 2000s, they would show the American ending where the shark is stabbed, bleeds profusely, then sinks.
+As of 2014, however, AMC shows the European ending, rather than the American one.
+This often leads to confusion for viewers on the original ending, when watching a re-run on television.